NathanHandley/EQWOWConverter/README.md

 **Converting Everquest data into World of Warcraft data**

-Use EQWOWConverter
-- Run command "Convert EQ Data to WOW"
+Use EQWOWConverter and command "Convert EQ Data to WOW"

 **Update the AzerothCore Database**

-Run the scripts located into the exports directory subfolder \AzerothCoreSQLScripts\
+Run the scripts located into the exports directory subfolder \AzerothCoreSQLScripts\ (unless you set it to do it automatically in the config)

 **Regenerate map/vmap files for AzerothCore**